tndziman/tributePage/README.md

 # tributePage

 This is the first project of FreeCodingCamp.org, I used HTML and CSS, Because that is what the lessons have covered so far and the purpose of this project is to get some practice with plain CSS.
-I was given a user story to try to fix all issues using the following technologies:
+I was given a user story to try to fix all issues using the suggested technologies.

-#Lesson Covered:
+## Lesson Covered:
 - Basic HTML and HTML 5
 - Basic CSS
 - Applied Visual Design